-Green River Community College is a public two-year college where students from all over the world come together to learn, grow and enrich their lives.
+Green River College is a public two-year college where students from all over the world come together to learn, grow and enrich their lives.
 Green River's main campus, founded in Auburn's Lea Hill neighborhood in 1965, stretches over 180 acres of beautifully forested land.
 See details below.

 Green River has experienced recent growth unequaled in its history.
 The college master plan incorporates strategies for the two satellite campuses: Enumclaw Campus, and Kent Campus I and II, located in the new Kent Station project.
 See details below.

 The college also has an Adult Education Center located at the Auburn train station.